-5.1.
 The laboratory should have standard operating procedures (SOPs) that are complete, up-to-date, and available to all personnel who are carrying out tests.

-5.2.
-SOPs should include detailed descriptions of procedures for sample receiving, accessioning, chain-of-custody, analysis, quality assurance and quality control, review of data, reporting and sample disposal.
+SOPs should include detailed descriptions of procedures for sample receiving, accessioning, chain-of-custody, analysis, quality assurance and quality control (including validation of methods), review of data, reporting and sample disposal as well as IT and security protocols.

-5.3.
-SOPs should be available for administrative procedures as well as analytical methods and be reviewed, signed, and dated whenever it is first placed into use or changed.
+SOPs should be available for administrative procedures as well as analytical methods and be reviewed, signed, and dated whenever they are first placed into use or changed.

-5.4.
-The SOP manual should include, for each analytical procedure if appropriate, the following: a) theory and principle of the method, b) instructions for preparation of reagents, c) details of the analytical procedure, d) instructions for preparation of calibrators and controls, e) information about any special requirements for handling reagents or for ensuring safety, f) validation parameters (e.g. LOQ, linearity), g) criteria for the acceptance or rejection of qualitative or quantitative results and h) references.
+The SOP should include, for each analytical procedure if appropriate, the following: a) theory and principle of the method, b) instructions for preparation of reagents, c) details of the analytical procedure, d) instructions for preparation of calibrators and controls (including use of blanks), e) information about any special requirements for handling reagents or for ensuring safety, f) validation parameters (e.g. LOQ, linearity) or reference to the appropriate validation document, g) criteria for the acceptance or rejection of qualitative or quantitative results, h) references and i) instrumentation to be used.

-Please refer to section 4.3 of ISO/IEC 17025 for further guidance on the requirements for document control.
+Please refer to relevant sections of ISO 17025:2017, ISO 15189:2012 and ILAC G19:2014 for further guidance on the requirements for document control.